jaylee137/jaylee518/README.md

 With over 8 years of experience, I have a proven track record of optimizing processes, reducing costs, and enhancing operational efficiency.   <br />

-Eager to contribute to cutting- edge projects that align with a company's mission for technology advancement and excellence.
+Eager to contribute to cutting-edge projects that align with a company's mission for technology advancement and excellence.

 <br />